About Citizens Advice North East Suffolk

 - We have a contract with The Money Advice Service to provide specialist face-to-face debt advice.

-- The BIG C Charity funds NESCAB to deliver advice to cancer patients at the James Paget Hospital one day a week.
+- The BIG C Charity funds us to deliver advice to cancer patients at the James Paget Hospital one day a week.

-We are also grateful for the generous financial support of local Councillors, Kirkley Poor’s Land Estate Charity, Lowestoft Rising, Essex and Suffolk Water, Ashtons Legal, The Suffolk Foundation and the many clients who make donations to support our work.
+We are also grateful for the generous financial support of local Councillors, Kirkley Poor’s Land Estate Charity, Lowestoft Rising, Essex and Suffolk Water, Ashtons Legal, Adnams Community Trust, The Suffolk Foundation and the many clients who make donations to support our work.